 Select the project CRM_Business_Partner_yMKT and export it as shown in below screenshot

-Use this exported zip file to update the integration artifact in SAP Cloud Platform Integration Web tooling via the View metadata action as shown below.
+Use this exported zip file to update the integration artifact in SAP Cloud Integration Web tooling via the View metadata action as shown below.

 Click on Edit button